AnkurC27/GrizzlyClone/README.md

 Salesrates.py is the script that mirrors the rentalrates.py script but changes the categories of folders that the screenshots are stored into to mirror the different categories of sales items.
 Has the funcitonality of the rental rates script with the watermark and border around the screenshot.

+#IMPORTANT - do not have the script take screenshots and pdfs and then push those up to github.
+They will be uploaded but it will prevent you from pushing
+new changes to github.